 What should I consider before embarking on phototherapy for acne?

-Before embarking on acne light treatments ask the following questions-
+Before embarking on acne LED treatments ask the following questions-

 - Is the clinic that provides phototherapy a Specialist Clinic?